 To establish a trademark, one must first go to WIPO's official site.
 You can do so using one of two methods:

-- The Nice Agreement: For businesses who offer unique goods and services that fall under one of the 45 Nice Classifications.
+- The Nice Agreement: For businesses that offer unique goods and services that fall under one of the 45 Nice Classifications.

 - If you file with the nearest regional & national trademark office, they can provide you with information that applies to WIPO's policies.
 You will need to file a trademark with each country—best for sellers that work in a small number of countries.